This post was updated August 30, 2021

-Each day she models these behaviors, Allison makes progress toward achieving her most significant result.
+Each day that she models these behaviors for her direct reports, Allison makes progress toward achieving her most significant result.
 Just knowing she is making progress gives her more energy for work each day.

 4. Identify Necessary but Not Significant Tasks

 Once you define your significant results, you have a better chance of doing work that will move you toward what’s important in your life.
 However, you can’t focus only on your most important results, because there are always tasks that need to get done, even though they aren’t significant.
-There are also tasks we’d like to do, but aren’t really necessary.
+(There are also tasks we’d like to do, even though these tasks aren’t really necessary.)

 It’s important to identify these tasks that are necessary but not significant.
 We all do tasks that might not advance us toward our significant results, yet are necessary to maintain our relationships or our finances.

-For example, Allison may need to send a birthday card to her aunt, and to pay her bills.
+For example, Allison may need to send a birthday card to her aunt and to pay the bills.
 She also has to get groceries, and she should probably clean up the leaves in the yard.
 These tasks won’t help her lower her team’s stress, but doing these tasks is necessary to keep Allison’s life on track.